INR Diary helps you to track your oral anticoagulation therapy

 I have a suggestion for your app

 That is awesome!
 The app has gained so much traction because of all the positive feedback and suggestions from its users.
-If you have a suggested feature or change request for the app, please use the contact section below to let us know.
+If you have a suggested feature or change request for the app, please use the contact form below to let us know.
 We usually answer your email within 1-2 business days.

 Thanks in advance!